 - The costs of an approach in terms of the consumption of time. - Measures.
-Overall run-time, average run-time per unit, training time, ... - Also space efficiency (i.e., memory consumption) may play a role.
+Overall run-time, mean run-time per unit, training time, ... - Space efficiency (i.e., memory consumption) may play a role, too.
 Efficiency is beyond the scope of this course.